Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

 please sound off in the comments because I want to know if this is a thing and/or makes any sense😂♬ original sound - kelsey griffin

-Jenn Lynton, hairstylist and colourist at Neil Moodie Studio in London, says hair cycling checks out.
+Jenn Lynton, hairstylist and colourist at Neil Moodie Studio, says hair cycling checks out.
 In fact, she has been doing it for years.
 "It means your hair and scalp are in optimal health," says Jenn, "because your hair doesn't only need one type of treatment."
 Depending on the weather or your lifestyle, for example, your hair and scalp needs are ever changing.

 Jay Dharamshi, hair specialist and cofounder of SKY Clinic, agrees that there's method in the viral hack.
 "There are lots of benefits to hair cycling as it basically involves using different products to target different concerns," says Jay.
 One day your hair might be super oily and require a clarifying shampoo.
 Another day, the ends could feel dry and be in need of something more moisturising.
 "Hair cycling is beneficial for all hair textures, for example straight, curly, thick and fine, as well as all types, like oily or dry," says Jay.
 Everyone has different requirements, though, so Jenn suggests chatting to your hairstylist if you don't know where to start.

 Like Kelsey, hair cycling is something I've realised I've been doing for the last couple of months unintentionally.
 I use lots of moisturising hair creams, dry shampoo and hairspray so my strands and scalp can be prone to buildup, which leads to excess oil and eventually dandruff.
 Approximately every third wash I reach for a clarifying shampoo.
-Right now I alternate between K18 Peptide Prep Detox Shampoo, $59, and Head & Shoulders Supreme Shampoo, $3 (a trusty, affordable favourite of mine).
+Right now I alternate between K18 Peptide Prep Detox Shampoo, £39, and Head & Shoulders Scalp Detox Anti Dandruff Shampoo, £5.99 (a trusty, affordable favourite of mine).

 @naprim_naturals_ Hair Cycling 101 what is it and do you need to do it ?
 Quick simple tips for yoir hair and scalp routine ! #haircycle #k18results #scalphealth #hairgrowthtips #haircareroutine #haircaretips #scalpcare #skincareroutine #skincaretips #hairtipsandtricks #hairtok ♬ original sound - Stefanie | Skin & Hair Tips

-Since getting the boyfriend bob I've been straightening my hair most days so I also need something protective and strengthening, like Olaplex No.4 Bond Maintenance Shampoo, $54.
-(If you have less to spend, Revolution Hair Plex 4 Bond Plex Shampoo, $20, is a great alternative.)
-Lastly, when my hair is feeling frazzled (almost always at the ends) I reach for something very nourishing, like The Body Shop Shea Intense Repair Shampoo, $20.
-I always finish with the same conditioner, though: Garnier Ultimate Blends Honey Treasures Strengthening Conditioner, which is cheap, cheerful and makes my hair more manageable.
-(In Australia, reach for the Dr Organic Organic Manuka Honey Conditioner, $22.95).
+Since getting the boyfriend bob I've been straightening my hair most days so I also need something protective and strengthening, like Olaplex No.4 Bond Maintenance Shampoo, £24.
+(If you have less to spend, Revolution Hair Plex 4 Bond Plex Shampoo, £10, is a great alternative.)
+Lastly, when my hair is feeling frazzled (almost always at the ends) I reach for something very nourishing, like The Body Shop Shea Intense Repair Shampoo, £9.
+I always finish with the same conditioner, though: Garnier Ultimate Blends Honey Treasures Strengthening Conditioner, £2.40, which is cheap, cheerful and makes my hair more manageable.

 Before hair cycling, I used to stay loyal to one shampoo at a time.
 But halfway through the bottle, regardless of the brand or ingredients, I'd wonder why I was suddenly getting flakes or my scalp was becoming itchy.
 Other times, a number of washes in, my hair wouldn't feel as soft as it did the first few times I used it.
 That's because no one shampoo does everything.
 (If yours does, you might have a magic elixir on your hands.)